Science Communication Resources

 New Zealand International Science Festival Dunedin

 The International Festival of the Environment Science and Technology Dunedin New Zealand Incorporated is a not-for-profit charitable organisation established to achieve the following aims.
 To celebrate and promote education and research in the fields of science, the environment, and technology, and to foster awareness of the contributions which scientific, technological, and environmental endeavours make to society with particular emphasis on the excellence of the achievements in these fields attained in Aotearoa New Zealand.
 The Society, through the events and festivals it stages, is a catalyst to encourage all organisations (educational, research, business and community) and individuals to participate in the promotion of their work in science and its applications and contributions to society.

 New Zealand IceFest Christchurch

-#scichatNZ - a collaboration between Science educators, with a mission to ensure Science education in New Zealand is engaging, relevant and fun for 21st century learners.
-Occurs every 2 weeks during term time at 8:30 pm (NZ time) on a Tuesday.
+#scichatNZ - a collaboration between Science educators, with a mission to ensure Science education in Aotearoa New Zealand is engaging, relevant and fun for 21st century learners.
 Science educators meet online to discuss a topic voted for by them to share ideas, resources and inspiration. @scichatNZ

-#SciCommNZ - We are a community of scientists, science communicators and science educators who meet on Twitter to discuss how science is being communicated in New Zealand and beyond.
-Join us at 8:30 pm (NZ time) on the second Wednesday of every month for a themed discussion about science communication.
+#SciCommNZ - We are a community of scientists, science communicators and science educators who meet on Twitter to discuss how science is being communicated in Aotearoa New Zealand and beyond.